leeeomaaax/wallet-service/README.md

 ## Possible next steps:

+- useCase that verifies that postgreSQL data has not been tempered by checking against QLDB ledger.
 - use [TypeGraphQL](https://typegraphql.com/) to define the graphQL schemas in the same place as the DTOs (inline with decorators)
 - authentication middleware with apollo service
 - authorization living inside the useCase to prevent consumer of the useCase from forgetting to authorize.